 Tanzeem Choudhury, Cornell University and Health Rhythms

-Andrew Campbell, Dartmouth College
+Andrew Campbell, Google and Dartmouth College

 Anind Dey, Carnegie Mellon University